jigx-com/jigx-docs-examples/docs/Actions/execute-entity.md

 Dealing with offline remote data is fundamental to ensuring data synchronization and consistency between the mobile app and the remote data source, allowing users to continue using the app and performing actions without interruption.
 [Offline remote data handling]() explains how to configure solutions to deal with data when the device is offline using the `queueOperations` property available in execute-entities and provides examples and code samples.

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
 ### Execute-entity in action

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FNJS6iz-l7FhJtP82_Kae_ex-actioniphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FNJS6iz-l7FhJtP82_Kae_ex-actioniphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Execute enitity" alt="Execute entity"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FNJS6iz-l7FhJtP82_Kae_ex-actioniphone13blueportrait.png" size="80" position="center" caption="Execute enitity" alt="Execute entity"}
 :::

 :::VerticalSplitItem
 In this example, execute entity is used in *action* with the *create* method.
 This example results in creating a new record with the First name, Last name, Email, and Phone number information.
-Execute entity is called by the press of the *Save details* button on the bottom.&#x20;
+Execute entity is called by the press of the *Save details* button on the bottom.

-**Example:
+**Example:**
-**See the full example of execute-entity in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/ja-execute-entity/ja-execute-entity-action.jigx" target="_blank">GitHub</a>.
+See the full example of execute-entity in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/ja-execute-entity/ja-execute-entity-action.jigx).
 :::
 ::::